przadka/michal-blog/src/pages/about.md

 title: "About"
 ---

 Hi, I'm Michał Prządka and this is my personal blog.
 I write about various things that interest me but I hope you will sometimes find something useful here.
-I work at Kantar, a marketing consulting company.
 My full professional bio is on [LinkedIn](https://www.linkedin.com/in/przadka/).

 <div>
   <img src="/assets/michal-wood-avatar.jpg" class="sm:w-1/3 mx-auto mask mask-squircle" alt="coding dev illustration">